There are a number of different ways of thinking and talking about disability.

 As Australia’s disability rights movement continues to grow, more people are turning to the identity-first language of the Social and Affirmative Models.
 This rights-based language is also starting to be seen as the minimum standard for arts and disability practice in Australia (including by funders).

 The words we use to describe ourselves, our work and our communities can be personal, political, and can change over time.
+A best practice approach respects and uses the terms that a group or individual uses to describe themselves.

 Often, the words we use are not as important as the work we do.
 As US activist Lawrence Carter-Long writers, “Person first.
 Person last.
 Doesn’t much matter.
 What we’ve got to do is make sure the words ‘disabled’ and ‘disability’ – and the people they identify – are in the mix.
 Somewhere?
 Anywhere???
 No. Every-freaking-where!
 Nothing without us.
 Period.”